 - On the right to access information and freedom of expression: internet shutdowns, and the frequent use of anti-terrorism and cybercrime laws to repress freedom of expression and press in both civic and digital spaces.

-- On freedom of assembly: ban of protests, repressions of protestors, excessive use of force.
+- On freedom of assembly: bans of protests, repressions of protestors, excessive use of force.

 - On liberty and security of the person: harassments, intimidations, arbitrary arrests, raising of racial and gender discrimination, abductions and enforced disappearances, and extrajudicial executions.

-These constant threats and recurring attacks limit HRDs’ freedom to carry out their legitimate activities.
-In view of the increasing number of cases, the moderator commented that, on the continent, :
+These constant threats and recurring attacks limit human rights defenders’ freedom to carry out their legitimate activities.
+In view of the increasing number of cases, the moderator commented that, on the continent:

-In view of these alarming facts, the panelists recommended that States parties to the African Charter on Human and Peoples’ Rights (African Charter) should:
+In view of these alarming facts, the panellists recommended that States parties to the African Charter on Human and Peoples’ Rights should:

-- Comply with and effectively implement the provisions of the African Charter and the relevant instruments.
+- Comply with and effectively implement the provisions of the Charter and the relevant instruments.

 - Repeal repressive laws.